 Stop by for a classic Southern brunch

 Biscuit Love started out as a food truck serving traditional Southern fare.
 As its popularity grew, the owners expanded.
+It’s now one of the top restaurants in Nashville!

 The restaurant features Southern classics like biscuits and gravy, fried chicken, and shrimp and grits.
 Be sure to get an order of bonuts (biscuit donuts served over blueberry sauce).